eosnetworkfoundation/docs/docs/get-involved/index.md

 #### EOS Stack Exchange

-Engage the EOS developer community over [EOS Stack Exchange](https://eosio.stackexchange.com/).
+Engage with the EOS developer community over [EOS Stack Exchange](https://eosio.stackexchange.com/).
 You can ask a question related to EOS or answer questions and share your EOS knowledge with the community.

 #### EOS Developer Telegram

-Instantly engage the EOS developer community over [Antelope Developers Telegram](https://t.me/antelopedevs) instant messenger.
+Instantly engage with the EOS developer community over [Antelope Developers Telegram](https://t.me/antelopedevs) instant messenger.
 Get involved by sharing your expertise in EOS development discussions, sharing community tools and projects that can assist EOS developers, and more.

 ### Get Involved with EOS Code